 - Deliver your RV in the best condition possible.
-Your RV must pass the dealer's Pre-Delivery Inspection (PDI), which includes all system tests. - Provide orientation and familiarize the customer with the operation of all systems and components of the new RV. - Explain and review the provisions of the Limited Base Warranty and Limited Structural Warranty to the customer. - Ensure the customer receives a complete Owner Information Package.
-Assist the customer in completing all necessary warranty registrations, including locating model and serial numbers as needed. - 5.
-Instruct the customer on how to receive local and out of town service on the RV and its separately warranted components, whether in or out of warranty. - 6.
+Your RV must pass the dealer's Pre-Delivery Inspection (PDI), which includes all system tests. - 2.
+Provide orientation and familiarize you, the retail owner, with the operation of all systems and components of the new RV. - 3.
+Explain and review the provisions of the Limited Base Warranty and Limited Structural Warranty to you. - 4.
+Ensure you receive a complete Owner Information Package, and assist you in completing all necessary warranty registrations (including locating model and serial numbers as needed). - 5.
+Instruct you on how to receive local and out of town service for your RV and its separately warranted components, whether in or out of warranty. - 6.
 Service all Grand Design RV products. - 7.
-Complete and return the "Warranty Registration and New Vehicle Pre-Delivery Inspection Check List" form within thirty (30) days from the date of delivery to Grand Design RV to activate your applicable warranty coverage.
+Complete and return your "Warranty Registration and New Vehicle Pre-Delivery Inspection Check List" form within thirty (30) days from the date of delivery to Grand Design RV to activate your applicable warranty coverage.